ultimatemember/jobboardwp/README.md

 ## Support

-[Our community forum on wp.org](https://wordpress.org/support/plugin/jobboardwp/) which is available for all Ultimate Member users.
+[Our community forum on wp.org](https://wordpress.org/support/plugin/jobboardwp/) which is available for all JobBoardWP users.

 ## License